 Centre for Data Ethics and Innovation

 The Government announced the formation of a Centre for Data Ethics and Innovation (CDEI) in 2018.
-Its terms of reference indicate that it will be formulating advice on best practice but they do not specifically refer to equality and human rights.
+Its terms of reference indicate that it will be formulating advice on best practice concerning data.
 Its work programme can be seen here.

 Most importantly the Government announced that the Centre will conduct an investigation into potential for discriminatory bias in algorithmic decision-making in society.
 The announcement can be seen here.
 Its recent call for evidence is available here.
 Its report is expected in 2020.